PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 Selecting this for one of the Thresholds in your Match instructs the Match to match all the players it has currently found, as soon as the number of players found and matched is equal to the value in the *Min.
 Players* field.
 If enough players according to this value have not been found, the Match continues to find players in the next Threshold.

-**Example:** Suppose our first Threshold, using *Absolute* type, was selected to *Accept Min Players*. *Min.
-Players* for *MULTI_MCH* is set at 2.
-Now suppose a player with skill level 20 issues a *MatchmakingRequest* using the *MULTI_MCH*.
-If 1 other matching player is found in the first 10 seconds - at, say, 4 seconds in with skill level 21 - then the Match would be made for these 2 players and the matchmaking process would cease after only 4 seconds had elapsed.
+**Example:** Suppose our first Threshold, using *Absolute* type, was selected to *Accept Min Players*.
+For *MULTI_MCH*, *Min.
+Players* is set at 2.
+Now suppose a player with skill level 20 issues a *MatchmakingRequest* using *MULTI_MCH*.
+If 1 other matching player is found in the first 10 seconds - at, say, 4 seconds in with skill level 21 - then the Match would be made for these 2 players and the matchmaking process would cease after only 4 seconds.

 <q>**Note:** You can only apply *Accept Min.
 Players* to *one* Threshold in a Match.
 However, where there are multiple Thresholds, then *Accept Min.
 Players* will also be applied to any successive Thresholds used up to completion of the matchmaking process.
-So, in our current example, if the minimum of 2 matched players are not found in the first 10 seconds and during the *Absolute* Threshold period, but 2 matched players are found after 12 seconds and during the *Relative* Threshold period, the match will be made and the matchmaking process will cease.</q>
+So, if the first *Absolute* Threshold has *Accept Min.
+Players* but the minimum of 2 matched players are not found in the first 10 seconds and during the first Threshold period, but 2 matched players are found after 12 seconds and during the *Relative* Threshold period, the match will be made and the matchmaking process will cease at 12 seconds.</q>

 <q>**Remember!**  If *Accept Min.
 Players* is not selected for any Threshold, and there aren't enough players found in the Match to reach the *Max.
 Players* value, no Match will be found, even if there are more players than the *Min.
 Players* value.</q>